wlads/reefpoints/source/posts/2015-03-26-bringing-ember-to-the-desktop-part1.md

 then start coding right away.
 All the configuration will be taken care of for you, so no need to worry about `require` naming conflicts.

-The addon can build your project, watch for changes, and reload in NW.js during development.
+The addon can build your project, watch for changes, and reload the page in NW.js during development.
 And when you're ready to distribute, packaging is just one command away.